enkidevs/curriculum/go/intro/introduction/go-packages.md

 > 💡 We'll show you soon how imports work within a simple Go program

-Both ways work the same, however, it is common practice to use the Factored import as it's quicker to type and easier to change.
+Both ways work the same, however, it is common practice to use the *factored import* as it's quicker to type and easier to change.

 > 💡 Factoring means calling a keyword once on multiple instances.
 Later we'll show other Go keywords that can also be factored.